pairofdice/pairofdice/README.md

 ### o/

-A junior software developer who recenlty completed the common core studies at Hive Helsinki through the graphics branch.
+A junior software developer who recently completed the common core studies at Hive Helsinki through the graphics branch.
 Excited to learn more!